tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 In the case of Dilithium, it internally incorporates the necessary hash operations as part of its signing algorithm.
 Dilithium directly takes the original message, applies a hash function internally, and then uses the resulting hash value for the signature generation process.
 Therefore, the hash-then-sign paradigm is not needed to Dilithium, as it already incorporates hashing within its signing mechanism.

-# Recommendations for Security / Performance Tradeoffs
+# Recommendations for Security / Performance Tradeoffs {#RecSecurity}

 The table below denotes the 5 security levels provided by NIST required for PQC algoritms.
 Users can leverage the required algorithm based on the security level based on their use case.
 The security is defined as a function of resources required to break AES and SHA3 algorithms, i.e., optimal key recovery for AES and optimal collision attacks for SHA3.